 I pray it’s received well and all my readers respond with a hearty amen.

 I recently began reading a book called The Coddling of the American Mind by Greg Lukianoff and Jonathan Haidt.
 I cannot recommend it highly enough.
 It is a fantastic expose concerning what is happening all around us in society, politics, universities, and so forth.
-He addresses the safe spaces mentality in a straighforward way, charts the path to how we got here, and outlines what we can do about it.
+He addresses the safe-spaces mentality in a straightforward way, charts the path to how we got here, and outlines what we can do about it.
 The entire book thus far has been a breath of fresh air.

 So, let me give you their fundamental premise and then my point.